Do current observations support transient acceleration of our universe?: Will there be any deceleration of our Universe in near future?

 where $H_0, q_0, j_0, s_0$ are the present values of the respective parameters defined in section \ref{sec-cosmographic-method}.
 Now using the series expansion of the scale factor (\ref{series-scale-factor}), one can write down the series expansion of the deceleration parameter in terms of the redshift $z$ as \cite{Guimaraes:2010mw}:

 and this expression is not related to any underlying model.
-Thus, from its evolution one could determine the transient nature of the universe purely from the model independent approach since the determination of the cosmologic parameters does not depend on any underlying cosmological model.
-In Fig. \ref{Fig-deceleration3} we show the evolution of the deceleration parameter (\ref{q-model-independent}) taking the values of ($q_0, j_0, s_0$) from all the observational datasets summarized in Table~\ref{tab:cosmography}.
-One can clearly see from Fig. \ref{Fig-deceleration3} that the observational data used in this work clearly indicate a smooth transition of the deceleration parameter from its present accelerating phase to the future decelerating phase.
-So, we see that the prediction of a transient accelerating feature of our universe within the framework of the matter creation model matches perfectly with the prediction from the model independent approach.
+Thus, from its evolution one could determine the nature of the deceleration parameter from the model independent approach since the determination of the cosmographic parameters does not depend on any underlying cosmological model.
+Thus, overall, one can trace the evolution of the deceleration parameter using (i) any cosmological model such as $\Lambda$CDM, $w$CDM and some others as well, (ii) any parametrized form of the deceleration parameter, and finally (ii) from the cosmographic expression of the deceleration parameter given in eqn. (\ref{q-model-independent}).